Lawyering up can be bad for your mental health.

 We don’t call a lawyer to get married, have a baby, when there is a death.
 So how have lawyers and the court system laid such claim to divorce?
 Divorce in Canada is governed by the federal Divorce Act.
 However, the way a divorce is administered, and all the procedures and documents used to complete it, differ by province or territory.
 The Ministry of the Attorney General states that in order to legally end your marriage, you must apply to the court for a divorce.
 An application for divorce can only be filed in a Superior Court of Justice or Family Court branch of the Superior Court of Justice.
 One of the grounds for a Divorce is the completion of a one year separation period.
 After this time has passed you can file for Divorce.
 You can file this application yourself, you do not actually need a lawyer to do so.

 It is always good to get advice, guidance and support from experts when faced with big changes or decisions.
 Divorce is a big life change on all fronts for everyone involved.
-Depending on the status of your relationship with your partner, how amicable or open communication is, you may consider that a lawyer is not needed, or for you.
-If however, there is lack of basic parent capacity, mental illness, substance abuse or impairment, risk of exposure to violence or domestic abuse, you should consult with a lawyer.
+Depending on the status of your relationship with your partner, how amicable or open communication is, you may consider that a lawyer is not needed, or is just needed for legal advice and not for going to court.

 Going to court is a blank cheque.
 In total, court fees are $632 to obtain a divorce in Ontario.
 Additional court fees of $420 are paid before the divorce is reviewed by the court.
 Really?
 That’s it?
 Yep.
 And you can file it yourself.
 Totally.
 But is that really what Canadians end up paying when they sign on with a lawyer?
 Not at all.